 And I’ve gotta put faith in you.

 ‘Cause you’re a good guy too.

-The Good Guys was never syndicated in the United States following its original network run.
+The Good Guys never aired in local syndicated in the United States.
 It may have been broadcast internationally.
 There were no tie-in novels or comic books published.
 A 1/25 scale model of the Rufus’ taxi was released in 1968 by MPC (Model Products By Craft Master).
 The UCLA Film & Television Archive has a copy of the pilot episode in its collection.
 At least nine episodes circulate among private collectors, although many are sourced from black and white prints.

 As noted earlier, the pilot episode was completed in January 1968 but was not aired as the series premiere, instead being shown as the third episode on October 9th.
 The opening and closing credits featured in this article are from a black and white print of the pilot.
 Notice that the taxi depicted in these credits is a very traditional vehicle, nothing at all like the outrageous, yellow taxi Rufus used.
 The music also sounds slightly different.
-It is possible these are from alternate version of the pilot and were never aired.
+It is possible these are from an alternate version of the pilot.
 Or perhaps new footage featuring the yellow taxi was filmed and used for all other episodes.

 4 “TV networks hurry plans for fall.”
 Broadcasting.
 12 Feb.
 1968: 50-51.